PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Design

 \subsection{Hand Topology Design}

-The PLATO Hand is formed by assembling three instances of the finger design described above, each actuated by 1:8 QDD actuators~\cite{GIM3505}.
-The thumb includes two additional proximal degrees of freedom actuated by compact servo motors~\cite{XM430-W350-T/R}, while the remaining joints are driven by the finger mechanisms.
-This topology supports a range of common three-finger grasping configurations~\cite{Cutkosky1989OnTasks}.
+The PLATO Hand is formed by assembling three instances of the finger design described above, each actuated by 1:8 QDD actuators.
+The thumb includes two additional proximal degrees of freedom actuated by compact servo motors, while the finger mechanisms drive the remaining joints.
+This topology supports a range of common three-finger grasping and manipulation configurations~\cite{Cutkosky1989OnTasks}.